The Criminal Process in Virginia - WHAT HAPPENS WHEN YOU ARE ARRESTED

 But don't you have the right to a jury trial?
 Yes, you do, even for a misdemeanor case.
 So how do you get one?
 To have a jury hear your case, you must first get your case to Circuit Court.
 The Court System in Virginia is complex and often confusing, and you need an experienced criminal defense attorney to help you navigate it.

-How De Novo Appeals Give Criminal Defendants A Distinct Advantage
+In Virginia the De Novo Appeal Give Criminal Defendants A Distinct Advantage

 If you are convicted in a District Court (GDC or JDR) of a misdemeanor, you have a right to appeal your case to the Circuit Court.
 Your appeal of a GDC or JDR case is a "no strings attached" appeal: it is a de novo appeal, meaning that once you note your appeal, the Circuit Court wipes the slate clean.
 Procedurally, your case is treated as if the district court proceedings never happened.
 (Note that testimony is not erased, and can be used as impeachment or for other purposes in Circuit Court).
 This procedural law actually grants criminal defendants in Virginia a distinct advantage; every defendant in Virginia is allowed two bites at the apple.